epadam/CNN-AV1-intra-encoder/source/training.rst

 Thus, the dataset includes three txt files (reordered raw images, labels, qps).
 All three files are in the same order.

-Some example raw images of each class is shown below:
+Some example raw 64x64 images of each partition mode is shown below:

 .. image:: img/partition0.png
    :width: 49%